skip to main content

 BOOKS AND MATERIALS

 Each student is issued a set of books for the school year.
-Books must remain covered all year.
 Students are expected to care for the books and materials and return them in June in a similar condition.
 Students are charged for excessive wear, tear, and damage to classroom and library books and need to clear fines by the end of the school year.

 Late work due to absence may be made up without penalty: one additional day per day of absence is the district guidelines.
 At teacher discretion, late assignments may receive a maximum grade of 70% provided it is of appropriate quality.
 Teachers will communicate which assignments may be redone.
 Parents are encouraged to access PowerSchool in order to monitor their child’s progress.